Trask, stingy defense lead Florida over Missouri, 23-6

 COLUMBIA, Mo.
+(AP) Nothing about Kyle Trask’s path to becoming Florida’s starting quarterback was easy.
+Something as trivial as a sluggish first half doesn’t rattle him.

-(AP) — Kyle Trask threw two touchdown passes after a sluggish first half by No. 11 Florida and the Gators beat Missouri 23-6 on Saturday.
+Trask threw two touchdown passes in the third quarter to help No. 11 Florida shake free of Missouri 23-6 on Saturday.

 Linebacker Jon Greenard spent most of the day in the Tigers’ backfield, finishing with two sacks and five tackles for loss.
 The Tigers (5-5, 2-4) have lost four straight games and haven’t scored a touchdown in the last two.